 Locum credentialing ensures that clinicians are up-to-date and in good standing with licensure and certifications that show clinical competency.

 With all the Locum Tenens Credentialing intricacies, it’s no wonder issues arise as a clinician works through this process.
-It’s not only difficult for a locum medical professional to complete the paperwork, but it’s also challenging for the hiring healthcare facility.
+It’s not only difficult for a locum clinician to complete the paperwork, but it’s also challenging for the hiring healthcare facility.

 The most common issues that arise in credentialing are: